Hrabal/TemPy/usage/index.md

 ### Attributes

+TemPy tags can have attributes that will be rendered inside the tag.
 HTML tags have attributes, and so TemPy tags have too.
 It's possible to define tag attributes in different ways:

 * during the element instantiation: `Div(some_attribute='some_value')`